 What Does It All Mean?

 It’s simple really.
 As far as Aquaman is concerned, it follows the same story beats as “Zacks Cut” of Justice League.
-That would also mean, that Zacks cut is canon when compared to the Theatrical Cut of Justice League, which doesn’t tie to the Aquaman film.
+That would also mean the cut is canon when compared to the Theatrical Cut of Justice League.
+And we all know that film doesn’t tie to the Aquaman film.

 In short, once Zacks Cut of Justice League is released, it won’t affect any continuity between future films.
-That also means that the current version of Justice League, directed by Whedon, doesn’t need to be viewed in order to enjoy James Wans film.
+The current version of Justice League, directed by Whedon, doesn’t need to be viewed in order to enjoy Aquaman.
 So there’s that.

 Now the only question is: When will we get Zacks Cut of Justice League?
 Let us know in the comments.